Carm Capriotto for JASPER (Blog 2 of 6)

 At the end of the list I’ll give you a few links so you can hear the entire context of these interviews and listen to your industry colleagues share their marketing strategies and insights.

-- Today marketing is a blend if social media, direct mail, newsletters, womens' clinics, community events and more.
+- Today marketing is a blend of social media, direct mail, newsletters, women's clinics, community events and more.